 1. Your cup hasn’t opened out properly.
 This is normally caused either the fold or the size being not right.

-We recommend using a shallow punchdown fold rather than the ‘c’ fold when inserting your cup, angling it back toward your tailbone.
+We recommend using a rather than the ‘c’ fold when inserting your cup, angling it back toward your tailbone.
 Let the cup open when it is just inside the vagina and then manoeuvre higher with the toggle.
 It also pays to give the toggle a couple of gentle tugs after inserting your Hello Cup to help ensure a suction has been formed.

 Despite what many think, a leaking cup can sometimes be a sign your cup is too big.
 If your cup doesn’t have enough room to unfold properly, it may buckle and you might experience leaking down the side.
 Fit and petite users often find they are a smaller size regardless of age and whether or not they have had children.
 We do not recommend choosing a cup size based solely on your flow.
-Our handy size quizwill help you work out what’s the best choice for you.
+Ourwill help you work out what’s the best choice for you.

 2. Your cup isn’t sitting under your cervix.